 Over time, Coats disease may cause detachment of the retina and substantial loss of vision.
 Additional signs may appear as Coats disease progresses, including elevated pressure inside the eye (glaucoma), clouding of the lens of the eye (cataract), reddish discoloration in the iris due to the growth of new blood vessels in the iris (rubeosis iridis or neovascular glaucoma), shrinking of the affected eyeball (phthisis bulbi), and/or inflammation of eye (uveitis).

 The specific cause of Coats disease is not known.
-One hypothesis in the literature is that a mutation of the Norrie disease protein (NDP) gene leads to Coats disease.
+One theory is that a mutation of the Norrie disease protein (NDP) gene leads to Coats disease.
 This gene is an attractive candidate because it has been shown to play a vital role in retinal blood vessel development.
 One study showed some promise for involvement of the NDP gene in Coats disease, however further studies have not been able to verify this hypothesis.
 In general, Coats disease is considered a non-genetic, non-heritable condition.

 It is estimated that about 69% of those affected are male.
 The average age at diagnosis is 8-16 years, although the disease has been diagnosed in patients as young as 4 months.
 About two-thirds of juvenile cases present before age 10.
 Approximately one-third of patients are 30 years or older before symptoms begin.